IreneMakonnen/alx-low_level_programming/README.md

 - What are the differences between pointers and arrays
 - How to use strings and how to manipulate them
 - Scope of variables

+0x06.
+C - More pointers, arrays and strings
+- Similar to the above 0x05.
+C - Pointers, arrays and strings Learning Objectives